What is cashback, and where can you find it?

 Credit card cashback schemes work a little differently but achieve the same end.
 Merchants pay a commission fee to the credit card issuer when a customer makes a purchase using their card; a cut of this commission is returned to the customer.
 Prepaid card and debit card cashback offers work in the same way.

-That’s why you can stack your cashback when using your cashback card via a cashback site!
+You can stack your cashback – get more than one cashback payment from more than one source – when using your cashback card via a cashback site.

 Why would they share their commission?